Color solid: Optimal color solid

 The optimal color solid or Rösch–MacAdam color solid is a type of color solid that contains all the possible colors that surfaces can have.
 That is, the optimal color solid is the theoretical limit for the color of objects*.
 It is bounded by the set of all optimal colors.
-For now, we are unable to produce objects with such colors, at least not without recurring to more complex physical phenomena.
+For now, we are unable to produce objects with such colors, at least not without resorting to more complex physical phenomena.